Home

 people.

-- Using a Psion 5mx?
+• Using a Psion 5mx?
 Make

 sure you've got the Psion Mobile Connectivity Update 1.1 patch installed, as this resolves a number of issues.
 This update is available from Psion's download

-site or from Mike
+or from Mike

-McConnell's site.
+McConnell’s site

-If you're using a PC modem, note that you'll need a null-modem adapter.
-Also, check that the lead you're connecting with isn't faulty, or loose.
+Desktop modem If you’re using a PC modem, note that you’ll need a null-modem adapter.
+Also, check that the lead you’re connecting with isn’t faulty, or loose.

-If you're using Infrared
+Using infrared If you’re using Infrared

 to connect between Psion and a modem, ensure a distance of between 5 - 15cm (too close may swamp the IR